PacoPacorius/WindowMaker-themes/README.md

 # Custom WindowMaker themes
-Here are some WindowMaker themes I made myself using this [tutorial](https://lonelymachines.org/windowmaker-themes/theme-tutorial/).
+Here are some WindowMaker themes I made myself using this great [tutorial](https://lonelymachines.org/windowmaker-themes/theme-tutorial/).
+Check this website out, it has a ton of awesome WindowMaker themes.
 Most wallpapers were taken from [Desktop Imperium](https://web.archive.org/web/20010215034639/http://desktop.chapter3.net/).
 I will try including the fonts I used for each theme, if possible.